thekryz/script_collection/scripts/prompt-punk/README.md

 - The script warns about broken symlinks for `$ZSHRC` and the backup directory.
 - For write errors, check permissions of `.zshrc` and its parent directory.
 - If a change is skipped, it may be identical to the latest backup (deduplication).

-## License / Author
-Part of the repository `thekryz/script_collection`.
-See the repository LICENSE for license details.